codeelab/Codeigniter3-login-logout-create-permissions/README.md

 - Create new users from your application
 - Change user permissions
 - Easy force of Login/Admin privileges
-- Redirect to previouse page after login
+- Redirect to previous page after login
+- Unique encryption key for passwords

 ##Installation
 1. Clone this project onto your server